CostyGeorge/LMIC-node_Sensor-for-Helium-Network/README.md

-# Helium DIY Sensor Quickstart
+# Helium Network DIY Sensor Quickstart

 This guide is intended to provide a step by step guide to implement a basic DIY sensor on the Helium network.
 The example use-case is an Aquaponics greenhouse which requires the following sensors.
 * Air temperature